social-media-ethics-automation/book/book_contents/ch02_definitions/03_automation/07_details_of_bot-reddit.md

 import praw
 ```

 The purpose of this line of code that loads another set of code.
-The code it loads is called [praw](https://praw.readthedocs.io/en/stable/) {citep}`PRAWDocumentation` (The Python Reddit API Wrapper), which is code specially written to help make programs that work with Reddit.
+The code it loads is called [praw](https://praw.readthedocs.io/en/stable/) {cite:p}`PRAWDocumentation` (The Python Reddit API Wrapper), which is code specially written to help make programs that work with Reddit.

 The next section of code is four lines long: